rjvim/blog-tailwind-markdoc/src/pages/blog/git-workflow-for-software-versioning.md

 ## Deployment

-Deployment is your team/project/organization specific.
-If you are solo developer, doing your own personal project, you might not have a staging environment.
-If you are an big org you might have dev -> staging -> pre-prod -> prod.
-Number of environments has nothing to do with your codebase versioning.
+Deployment is as unique as your team, project, or organization.
+If you're a solo developer working on your own personal project, you might not bother with a staging environment.
+However, if you're part of a larger organization, you might have a sophisticated setup like dev -> staging -> pre-prod -> prod.
+But remember, the number of environments doesn't dictate how you manage your codebase versioning.

 ### Environments

-When you want to deploy, there are two questions:
+When it's time to deploy, you've got two big questions:

-- What do you want to deploy?
+- What's getting deployed?
-- Where do you want to deploy?
+- Where's it going?

-_Where_ is your environment, your environment would have it's own environment variables. _what_ is to simplify which "git commit" you want to deploy at the end of the day!
-As that's not flexible, you use branch names, or tags.
+The "where" refers to your environment, each with its own set of variables.
+The "what" is about simplifying which "git commit" you want to deploy at the end of the day!
+Since that's not very flexible, you often resort to using branch names or tags.

-Let's take an example to drive the point home.
-You have the following environments:
+Let's paint a picture with an example.
+Say you've got these environments:

-- **staging** (Maybe QA tests here)
+- **staging** (Maybe where QA tests happen)
-- **pre-prod** (Maybe Final QA happens here)
+- **pre-prod** (Maybe where the final QA happens)
-- **prod** (You should know better)
+- **prod** (Well, you should know better!)

-Once you made a release branch, you want to make it available for testing, what you can do is:
+Once you've got a release branch ready, you'd want to make it available for testing.
+Here's how you could do it:

-- Connect automated CI/CD to deploy `release/1.3.0` to staging everytime you push
+- Hook up automated CI/CD to deploy `release/1.3.0` to staging every time you push.
-- Once you are happy with release branch, then make the release to main.
-At this point main has a tag called v1.3.0
+- Once you're satisfied with the release branch, then promote the release to main.
+At this point, main has a tag called v1.3.0.
-- Release v1.3.0 tag to pre-prod environment
+- Release the v1.3.0 tag to the pre-prod environment.
-- Oops, you found a bug.
-So you make a `hotfix/1.3.1` branch!
+- Oops, stumbled upon a bug.
+Time for a `hotfix/1.3.1` branch!
-- Merge `hotfix/1.3.1` to main and tag v1.3.1
+- Merge `hotfix/1.3.1` to main and tag it as v1.3.1.
-- Release v1.3.1 tag to pre-prod environment
+- Release the v1.3.1 tag to the pre-prod environment.

 ### Alternatives

-- You might want to connect `main` to pre-prod directly if it helps
+- Maybe you'd like to connect `main` directly to pre-prod if that makes things smoother.
-- If you have multiple releases in plan
+- If you've got multiple releases lined up:
-  - You might have a new "release environment" (else why do you need CaaS!)
+  - You might consider setting up a new "release environment" (else why would you need CaaS!)
-  - Create release environment, destroy after release
+  - Create the release environment and tear it down after the release.
-- Call it "release" environment instead of "staging", so that you can deploy upcoming release to it
+- Call it a "release" environment instead of "staging", so you can deploy the upcoming release to it.
-- Some might also call it preview environments, where each release branch has a deployment for itself
+- Some folks even call it preview environments, where each release branch has a deployment of its own.

 ### Mobile Apps Versioning

-Android and iOS Versioning has it's own versioning, everytime you need to upload to these stores you need to increment version in few files which are specific to Android and iOS.
-But, issue is when we touch these files, they change git history essentially moving the main branch.
+Android and iOS versioning have their own quirks.
+Every time you need to upload to these stores, you've got to increment versions in a few files specific to Android and iOS.
+But the issue is, when we touch these files, they mess with Git history, essentially nudging the main branch.

-For such things, simply do following:
+For such cases, keep it simple:

-- Follow the same process of hotfix, call it `storefix/1.3.2`
+- Stick to the same process as hotfixes, just call it `storefix/1.3.2`.

 ## Summary

-Let's take several steps back and understanding/validate why does this process even work
+> _Time to use some Generative AI to add some wit_

-- The code which reached users has always been a tagged commit in `main` branch
+Let's ponder why this process actually works:

-- In your team/org, you all align that you are working on a release, and it has a version: 1.3.0
+- The code that finds its way to users is like a VIP, chilling in a tagged commit on the `main` branch.
-- Your language is centered around it too, like:
+- In your team/org, you all gather around and chant, "We're working on 1.3.0, folks!"
-  - Hey, is 1.3.0 in staging?
+- Your lingo is all about it:
-  - Is QA done for 1.3.0?
+  - "Is 1.3.0 sunbathing in staging?"
-  - What the hell is going on with 1.3.0
+  - "Did QA give 1.3.0 the nod?"
-  - While we are working on 1.3.0, can we plan 1.4.0!
+  - "What's the scoop with 1.3.0?"
-- `develop` is always key up-to-date by merging main & release branches to it
+  - "Hey, while we're jazzed about 1.3.0, can we sneak in plans for 1.4.0?"
-- The `develop` branch is used for ongoing work
+- `develop` is the lively hub where main and release branches dance together.
-- `feature` branches for new features
+- `feature` branches are the birthplaces of new wonders.
-- `release` branches for preparing releases
+- `release` branches are where the magic happens before the grand unveiling.
-- `hotfix` branches for urgent fixes.
+- `hotfix` branches are the emergency exits when things go haywire.
-- Each significant release is tagged in Git, providing clear reference points for each version of your software.
+- Every significant release gets its own red carpet moment with a fancy Git tag.
-- You can actually use some tool which reads version from `package.json` and display on your app like `Software Version: 1.3.1`
+- Fancy tools read your version from `package.json` and proudly display it like "Software Version: 1.3.1."
-- Your bug tracking tools or analytics tools can put this version and helps you find issues/bugs
+- Your bug trackers and analytics tools high-five the version, making issue hunting a piece of cake.